 The back statistics are created once a week and are ready 3 weeks before the real-time forecasting suite starts.
 The real-time monthly forecasts produced on Thursdays are calibrated using only the back-statistics associated to the date of the real-time forecasts.
 The real-time monthly forecasts produced on Mondays are calibrated using the back statistics associated to the previous and next Thursdays, and a weight averaging is applied.

 * new sea-ice treatment: before 30 June 2005, the sea-ice cover was computed from the SSTs produced by the ocean model.
-Since 30 June 2005, the sea-ice cover is persisted from the atmospheric initial conditions till day 10, then relaxed towards climatology.
-After day 30, the sea-ice cover is the climatological sea-ice cover (from ERA40).
+From 30 June 2005 to 22 November 2016, the sea-ice cover was persisted from the atmospheric initial conditions till day 10, then relaxed towards climatology.
+After day 30, the sea-ice cover was the climatological sea-ice cover (from ERA40).
 Since 22 November 2016, the sea-ice cover is provided by the LIM2 model.